x-limitless-x/blakedrumm.com/_posts/2022-10-02-remove-data-from-scom-database.markdown

 thumbnail: /assets/img/posts/remove-scombasemanagedentity.png

 summary: >- # this means to ignore newlines
   Sometimes you need to remove data from the SCOM Database that relates to a specific server or client.
-If you need it done quickly, without having to open SQL Server Management Studio, or run queries manually.
-I have created a script in Powershell to assist with these.
+If you need it done quickly, without having to open SQL Server Management Studio, or run queries manually; so I created this script in Powershell to assist.

 keywords: remove scom data permanently, remove scom agent from database, purge scom agent, purge agent from scom, purge agent, purge operations manager agent
 permalink: /blog/remove-data-from-scom-database/